magnubgr/magnubgr.github.io/README.md

 ### Other smaller projects
 - Automatic plant watering
-- Mini BT controlled "RC" car
+- Mini BT controlled "RC" car with ultrasonic sensor for obstacle avoidance
 - Started on an 8-bit breadboard computer and an RC controller for the drone and robot